swampthang/react-guitar-neck/README.md

-# Getting Started with Create React App
+# React Guitar Fretboard

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created to be a react version of [Guitar Fretboard Module](https://github.com/swampthang/guitar-fretboard-module).

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you need to run:

+### `npm install`

+then run:

 ### `npm start`